 - In an emergency, call triple zero (000).

 - While waiting for help to arrive, monitor the person’s breathing.
-If they have severe hypothermia, their breathing may become dangerously slow or shallow or they may cease breathing.
+If they have severe hypothermia, their breathing may become dangerously slow or shallow, or they may cease breathing.

 First aid for all cases of hypothermia

 - Move the person out of the cold – if this is not possible, protect them from wind, cover their head and insulate their body from the cold ground.
+If the person is moderately or severely hypothermic, move them as gently as possible.
+Below approximately 30 oC the heart is very vulnerable and there are case studies of simple movements like rolling the person over prompting a cardiac arrest.

 - Remove wet clothing – replace with a dry covering, preferably warm.
 Cover the person’s head.

 - Don’t give alcohol – it lowers the body’s ability to retain heat.
 If the person is alert and is able to swallow, have them drink warm, non-alcoholic beverages.
-Do not offer liquids if vomiting.
+Do not offer liquids if they are vomiting.

 - Do not leave the person alone – stay with them at all times.

 - Continually monitor breathing – if the person’s breathing stops, start cardiopulmonary resuscitation (CPR) immediately if you are trained.
 If unsure, dial triple zero (000) – operators will advise you what to do.
-Continue CPR until the person starts breathing on their own or until medical assistance arrives.
+Continue CPR until the person starts breathing on their own or until medical help arrives.

 - Don’t assume the person is dead – CPR can be lifesaving for a person with severe hypothermia who may appear to be dead.
 They may not be breathing, have no pulse, be cold to touch, have fixed pupils and be rigid – but they may still be alive.